Hamza Jaber

 Freelance:

-Yousef Jaber told CPJ via messaging app, that Israeli forces attacked his family, damaged their home, furniture, and cars, and confiscated all the computers from his family’s house, including his mother’s and brother’s computer.
-Yousef Jaber provided CPJ with photos of the damage to the two cars and the house caused by Israeli officers during the raid.
+Yousef Jaber told CPJ that Israeli forces attacked his family, damaged their home and furniture, and two cars, and confiscated all their computers, including those belonging to his mother and brother.
+He provided photos of the damage caused by Israeli officers.